State and Local Policy Database

 Residential Codes List All

 Effective July 2022, the NH legislature adopted the 2018 ICC codes with state-specific energy related amendments to the 2018 IRC.
 The code is mandatory statewide.
-The NH Building Code Review Board will be reviewing the 2021 ICC codes and may propose them, with amendments, for adoption in 2023.

-Last Reviewed: July 2022
+Last Reviewed: November 2024

 Commercial Code List All

 Effective July 2022, the NH legislature adopted the 2018 ICC codes with state-specific energy related amendments to the 2018 IRC.
 The code is mandatory statewide.
-The NH Building Code Review Board will be reviewing the 2021 ICC codes and may propose them, with amendments, for adoption in 2023.

-Last Reviewed: July 2022
+Last Reviewed: November 2024

 Compliance List All

-• Baseline & Updated Compliance Studies: NA
+• Baseline & Updated Compliance Studies: The state completed an independent study on code compliance in 2012.

-• Utility Involvement: As part of the states Energy Efficiency Resource Plan, the NH Public Utilities Commission approved a three-year EE plan through which the state's four electric distribution utilities fund code trainings.
+• Utility Involvement: As part of the state's Energy Efficiency Resource Plan, the NH Public Utilities Commission approved a three-year EE plan through which the state's four electric distribution utilities fund code trainings.
 The funding is derived from the Systems Benefit Charge.

 • Stakeholder Advisory Group: The NH Building Energy Code Compliance Collaborative was established as part of the NH Energy Code Challenge, which is a stakeholder group of diverse professionals and individuals from a broad range of industries.
 This group ceased meeting in 2016.
 The NH Code Collaborative formed to pick up the work of the original Collaborative in 2019 and the NHCC has been meeting quarterly.
 The NHCC is focused on a three part strategy to: support adoption of new modern energy codes; supporting effective code compliance; and increase market demand.

-Last Reviewed: July 2022
+Last Reviewed: November 2024

 CHP